cnburnett/ronduncan.github.io/obituary.md

 A Celebration of Life will take place on Thursday October 26th in Victoria, BC.

-In lieu of flowers, please donate to the BC Cancer Foundation at http://www.bccancer.bc.ca/donate
+In lieu of flowers, please donate to the BC Cancer Foundation at <a href="http://www.bccancer.bc.ca/donate" target="_blank">www.bccancer.bc.ca/donate</a>.